ethyreal/ethyreal.com/_drafts/2019-02-20-the-mighty-container.md

 Wait a minute, if we keep calling `map`, it appears to be some sort of composition!
 What mathematical magic is at work here?
 Well chaps, we've just discovered *Functors*.

-> A Functor is a type that implements `map` and obeys some laws"
+> A Functor is a type that implements `map` and obeys some laws

 Yes, *Functor* is simply an interface with a contract.
 We could have just as easily named it *Mappable*, but now, where's the *fun* in that?
 Functors come from category theory and we'll look at the maths in detail toward the end of the chapter, but for now, let's work on intuition and practical uses for this bizarrely named interface.